 Schedule a free consultation with the team from Spiva Law Group today.
 During this initial meeting, we will discuss the details of your case and talk about how to file a truck accident claim.
 Our law firm does not charge any fees to start working on injury claims.
 In fact, you only pay us if and when we recover compensation for you.

-7 Steps for Filing a Truck Accident Claim in Georgia
+7 Steps for Filing a Truck Accident Insurance Claim in Georgia

 After an accident involving a commercial truck, injured victims often face expensive medical bills, loss of income, extensive damage to their vehicle, and ongoing pain and suffering.
 Georgia personal injury law allows people who have been harmed by another person or entity’s negligence to demand compensation for these losses.
 However, filing a truck accident injury claim is not a simple process.